 Superficial duodenitis

 What it is?
-Superficial duodenitis is an inflammatory process that affects the duodenal mucosa, causing the intestinal wall to swell and thicken significantly.
-In addition to organic changes, the functional capabilities of the organ are violated, motor and enzymatic functions change.
-Sometimes edema is found in other digestive organs.
+Superficial duodenitis is an inflammatory process that affects the duodenal mucosa, causing the intestinal wall to significantly swell and thicken.
+In addition to organic changes, the functionality of the organ is disrupted, motor and enzymatic functions change.
+Sometimes swelling is found in other digestive organs.
 The superficial form of duodenitis is never an independent disease.
 According to statistics, the disorder in combination with gastritis occurs in more than 50% of the population.

 Symptoms:

 • pain and discomfort in the hypochondrium after eating.
-In advanced stages, the pain of the stomach and intestines may increase at night;
+In advanced stages, stomach and intestinal pain may intensify at night;

-• permanent violation of the stool: diarrhea or constipation.
+• constant disturbance of stool: diarrhea or constipation.

-Atrophic duodenitis is a chronic form of the disease, which is characterized by atrophy of the duodenal mucosa, as well as a sharp decrease in the number of goblet enterocytes.
+Atrophic duodenitis is a chronic form of the disease, which is characterized by atrophy of the mucous membrane of the duodenum, as well as a sharp decrease in the number of goblet enterocytes.
 This diagnosis has practically nothing to do with atrophic gastritis.

-It differs by a superficial defect of the intestinal mucosa due to erosive lesions.
-In addition to external factors, surgical interventions on internal organs, sepsis, thrombotic lesions of the veins, diseases of the central nervous system and blood can be a catalyst for development.
+It is characterized by a superficial defect in the intestinal mucosa due to erosive lesions.
+Except external factors, the catalyst for development can be surgical interventions on internal organs, sepsis, thrombotic lesions of the veins, diseases of the central nervous system and blood.

-Patients with chronic duodenitis should be under dispensary observation, they are shown anti-relapse treatment.
+Patients with chronic duodenitis should be under dispensary observation; anti-relapse treatment is indicated for them.

 Symptoms of duodenitis in adults

-Duodenitis can begin both suddenly and gradually.
-Often it manifests itself after some kind of dietary excess, alcohol consumption, stress.
-Symptoms of duodenitis depend on the cause of the development of the disease and concomitant pathologies of the digestive system.
-The disease is often "disguised" as gastritis, hepatic (biliary) colic, which makes it difficult to make a diagnosis.
+Duodenitis can begin either suddenly or gradually.
+It often manifests itself after some kind of dietary excess, alcohol consumption, or stress.
+Symptoms of duodenitis depend on the cause of the disease and concomitant pathologies of the digestive organs.
+The disease is often “masked” as gastritis, hepatic (biliary) colic, which makes diagnosis difficult.

 The main symptoms of duodenitis are:

-• dull constant pain in the epigastric region of the abdomen or in the right hypochondrium, which intensifies at night, with an empty stomach or palpation;
+• stupid constant pain in the epigastric region of the abdomen or in the right hypochondrium, which intensifies at night, with an empty stomach or palpation;

 • lack of appetite;